-And as Gordon writes, hopefully we have learned to stop forcing banks to give mortgages to uncreditworthy customers and to stop encouraging Fannie and Freddie to package these bad loans.
+And as John Steele Gordon writes, hopefully we have learned to stop forcing banks to give mortgages to un-creditworthy customers, and to stop encouraging Fannie and Freddie to package these bad loans.

-I recall the despair that surrounded the S&L/junk-bond credit crunch 20 years ago.
+I recall the despair that surrounded the S&L/junk-bond credit crunch twenty years ago.
 Nobody believed prosperity would return for a long time.
 Commentators on the left wrote about the decline of the U.S. economy and American power.
-Yet the 1990s witnessed a strong prosperity boom -- the free-market model of capitalism triumphed, and the socialist model in Russia and elsewhere collapsed.
+Yet the 1990s witnessed a strong prosperity boom; the free-market model of capitalism triumphed and the socialist model in Russia and elsewhere collapsed.

 Yes, the months ahead are going to be tough.
 But I remain optimistic that our free democracy and free-market economy will survive this crisis as well.